alorubio/Home/README.md

 # About me

-I’m Alondra Rubio, a Data Scientist with a solid foundation in computer systems engineering and over 8 years of experience in digital strategy, now specialized in transforming complex data into powerful insights.
+I'm Alondra Rubio, a Data Scientist with a background in computer systems engineering and 8+ years of professional experience — first in digital marketing, and now in data science and analytics.
+I specialize in extracting insights, building predictive models, and creating data solutions that support strategic decision-making.

-My unique background bridges marketing intelligence and data science, allowing me to build predictive models, optimize processes, and uncover behavioral patterns that drive business impact.
-From time series forecasting to user segmentation and recommender systems, I create data-driven solutions that support smart, scalable decisions.

-I thrive in global, remote environments where collaboration and innovation meet.
-Whether working with raw industrial data or customer analytics, I’m passionate about making information clear, actionable, and valuable.
+My technical toolkit includes Python, SQL, Power BI, and machine learning techniques such as classification, clustering, time series forecasting, and recommender systems.
+I’ve led projects involving customer segmentation, behavioral analysis, data visualization, and automated reporting pipelines.

+Beyond tools and models, I bring strong soft skills: I’m a detail-oriented, results-driven professional who communicates clearly across teams.
+I thrive in collaborative, remote environments where curiosity, adaptability, and continuous learning are valued.

+What sets me apart is my ability to combine business understanding with technical precision — translating data into real impact.

-Explore my portfolio to see how I combine business acumen, analytics, and technology to create results that matter.
+Explore my portfolio to see how I turn complex data into actionable insights.